COVID: No hope for Germany's hotels? | DW | 25.02.2021

-Two years ago, Lehmann started his own business with his wife Sandra.
-They rent out 18 vacation homes that they lease along with the land and forest that go with them.
-The contract runs for 15 years with the owner, who has insisted on full payment of the lease even in lockdown.
+Two years ago, Lehmann started his own business with his wife, Sandra.
+They rent out 18 vacation homes that they lease, along with the land and forest that go with them.
+They have a 15-year contract with the properties' owner, who has insisted on full payment of the lease even in lockdown.

 A few of the houses, made of thick Canadian-looking tree trunks, stand in the small village of Gemünd on the edge of the Eifel National Park.
 In front of the roofed terraces, the little river Urft gurgles, and the birds chirp.
 It is especially quiet — no guests have checked in here since early November.